alexb7217/Minimal-Deployable-Django/README.md

 cd /path/to/new_django_project # (on the same level as manage.py)
 git init .

 ```

 * Note - a `.gitignore` file is a good idea - especially for the `staticfiles` directory.
 This will be re-generated on the server, and will hold a potential ton of stuff you don't want to commit and deploy.

+In fact - this repo has a placeholder, reminder file `gitignore.txt` to convert into a `.gitignore` file.
+Use it.

 #### Changes to `settings.py`
 Don't forget to change the SECRET_KEY to something better - or better yet, add in an environment variable setting system.